-The Foundation for Critical Thinking (2016) traces the intellectual roots of critical thinking to Socrates in ancient Greece, 2,500 years ago.
-He developed what became known as the Socratic method.
+Evaluative thinking adapts critical thinking to evaluation contexts and situations of evaluation" (Buckley, Archibald, Hargraves, Trochim, 2015, p.
+1).
+The Foundation for Critical Thinking (2016) traces the intellectual roots of critical thinking to Socrates in ancient Greece where, some 2,500 years ago, he developed what became known as the Socratic method.
 He established the importance of seeking evidence, closely examining reasoning and assumptions, analyzing basic concepts, and tracing out implications not only of what is said but of what is done as well.
-His method of questioning is now known as "Socratic Questioning" and is the best-known critical thinking teaching strategy.
-In his mode of questioning, Socrates highlighted the need in thinking for clarity and logical consistency of probing questioning that people could not rationally justify their confident claims to knowledge.
-Confused meanings, inadequate evidence, or self-contradictory beliefs often lurked beneath smooth but largely empty rhetoric (Foundation for Critical Thinking, 2016, p.
-1).
+His method of "Socratic Questioning," an effective teaching approach, highlighted the importance of clarity and logical consistency, and the value of asking probing questions.
+Confused meanings, inadequate evidence, or self-contradictory beliefs often lurked beneath smooth but largely empty rhetoric.
+(Foundation for Critical Thinking, 2016, p.
+1)

-The intellectual history of critical thinking in the western world runs through Thomas Aquinas in the Middle Ages and helped propel the Renaissance and Enlightenment through the contributions of Francis Bacon, René Descartes, Thomas Moore, Thomas Hobbes, John Locke, Immanuel Kant, and Sir Isaac Newton to name but a few among the many classical philosophers who probed deeply into the nature of reason, judgment, logic, knowledge, and critical thinking.
+The intellectual history of critical thinking in the Western world runs through Thomas

+Aquinas in the Middle Ages and helped propel the Renaissance and Enlightenment through the contributions of Francis Bacon, René Descartes, Thomas Moore, Thomas Hobbes, John Locke, Immanuel Kant, and Sir Isaac Newton to name but a few among the many classical philosophers who probed deeply into the nature of reason, judgement, logic, knowledge, and critical thinking.